dhmit/gender_novels/tutorials/git.md

 ![](images/git_init_4.png)

-As soon as you start working on the code on your local machine,
+Here's an important point: As soon as you start working on the code on your local machine, you are changing files but your local repository doesn't change yet.
+Git tracks the changes that you make to the repository files but it doesn't store them in the repository itself until you explicitly save them (called "commit") to your local repository.
+The advantage of this process is that it makes it easy to reset to an earlier state if you make a mistake.

-but once you start coding,
+#### Workflow: Code Commits, Pushes and Pull Requests
-you will make changes to this repository that are independent of both your Github fork and the upstream master.
+When you work with git, your code moves from work in progress to your Github fork and finally to the main upstream repo.

-#### Workflow: Code Pushes and Pull Requests
+Let's look at how this works in practice.

 #### Code Pushes and Pull Requests